 The SSC mode selection policy rules provided to the UE can be updated by the operator.

-The SMF receives from the UDM the list of supported SSC modes and the default SSC mode per DNN as part of the subscription information.
+The SMF receives from the UDM the list of supported SSC modes and the default SSC mode per DNN per S-NSSAI as part of the subscription information.

-If a UE provide an SSC mode when requesting a new PDU Session, the SMF selects the SSC mode by either accepting the requested SSC mode or modifying the requested SSC mode based on subscription and/or local configuration.
+If a UE provide an SSC mode when requesting a new PDU Session, the SMF selects the SSC mode by either accepting the requested SSC mode or modifying the requested SSC mode or rejecting the PDU session establishment request with the cause value back to UE based on subscription and/or local configuration.

 If a UE does not provide an SSC mode when requesting a new PDU Session, then the SMF selects the default SSC mode for the data network listed in the subscription or applies local configuration to select the SSC mode.